 Skills bestow unique characteristics on the SMC or MMC that possesses it.
 Place the Skill counter under the unit that possesses it.
 Some Skills bestow traits or advantages that can only be used once.
 Others give benefits that last for the entire scenario, and still others equip the owner with unique weapons or items.
 Each Skill's trait and when/ how it can be used are explained on the Skills Player Aid.
 In most scenarios, Skills are pre-assigned in the Order of Battle (OOB) to the Leaders, Heroes or MMCs.
 If a unit is not assigned a Skill or does not draw one during creation (Heroes, 11.2) it does not possess a Skill.
 Place all Skill counters that are not assigned in a scenario's OOB in an opaque cup, to be picked during Hero Creation (11.2).
 Used Skills (those that are single-use only or from a deceased SMC/ MMC) go back into the cup.
-13.0 NATIONAL CHARACTERISTICS The National Characteristics of each side are listed in the module-specific rules.
-14.0 ORDNANCE
+13.0 National Characteristics The National Characteristics of each side are listed in the module-specific rules.
+14.0 Ordnance

 Ordnance weapons have a to-hit table on the back of the counter.
-Ordnance weapons cannot be used in Melee.
-They include SWs such as the Bazooka or RPG-2; WTs such as 75mm Recoilless Rifles; and vehicle-mounted weapons such as the M-48 Patton tank's 90mm cannon.
+Ordnance 1145 weapons cannot be used in Melee.
+They include SWs such as the Bazooka or Panzerfaust; WTs such as 57mm and 75mm Anti-Tank Guns (ATGs); and vehicle-mounted weapons such as the Sherman tank's 75mm cannon.
 Whether mounted on a tank, a separate SW, or a WT, ordnance is fired separately from other units in the hex.
 It does not have to engage the same target as other units firing from the same hex.
-14.1 Firing Ordnance Ordnance firing on a hex that contains both vehicle and non-vehicle units must either target a specific vehicle or all non-vehicular targets in the hex.
+14.1 FIRING ORDNANCE Ordnance firing on a hex that contains both vehicle and non-vehicle units must either target a specific vehicle or all non-vehicular targets in the hex.

 WTs and vehicle-mounted ordnance must fire through a covered arc defined by either a red triangle in the corner of the counter or, in the case of a turreted weapon not firing through its vehicle's hull covered arc, a covered arc defined by the gun barrel.
-This covered arc is displayed in the covered-arc diagram.
+This covered arc is displayed in the covered-arc diagram on the next page.